 Gooey is the word I am looking for here.
 Do you see what I’m up to here?
 I am dreaming up excuses to make another fresh fig pie!
 You could also make my Coconut Ice Cream recipe to go along with it.
 It happens to be vegan, and it happens to be delicious and delightful.
 But not necessary: this pie stands alone, too.

 Fresh figs and a piecrust are about all you need for this satisfying pie.
+To prepare the figs, trim away their tiny stems and cut them lengthwise in half or into quarters.
+Big chunks work best, so use a knife, not a food processor for this job.
 I think combinations of fruit would be wonderful.
 If you come up with one, let me know.
 I’m thinking figs and peaches; or pears; or apples; or bananas…..

 Ingredients